lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 ---
 published: true
 layout: post
-summary: "Want to really understand Reactive Streams?
-Stop thinking Unix pipes."
+summary: Save yourself a deadlock headache by knowing when to use buffers in your flows
 categories: scala akka streams reactive
 title: "Beyond the Pipe: Really Thinking Pull in Reactive Systems"
 ---